 There is an age old adage that food cooked with love tastes better.
-This story takes it to the nth degree.
+This story about The Particular Sadness of Lemon Cake by Aimee Bender takes that thought to the nth degree.

 I’ve toyed with the idea of buying this book for a long while, it has all the earmarks of something I would enjoy; a Foodie-esque vibe, a little fantasy and a heartwarming tale.
 Something always stayed my hand until I spotted it one afternoon and impulse bought it.
 Am I glad I read it?
 Definitely.
 The idea of a life where that you can taste the emotions in peoples food is one that fascinates me – I wish I’d had the idea!